Observability

 There are four logging levels:

-• info is used for various information messages;
+is used for various information messages;debug

-• debug should only be used for debugging.
+should only be used for debugging.

-The default level is info, except for debug builds that default to debug.
+, except for development builds that default to debug

-debug-level messages include complete query and response bodies, full error messages, authentication credentials, and other sensitive information.
+-level messages include complete query and response bodies, full error messages, authentication credentials,

 The format and level can be adjusted by configuration flags.